hirschf/ATLASInstructions/README.md

 `brew install maven`

-To confirm that maven was successfully installed
+To confirm that maven was successfully installed:

 `mvn -version`